César Lattes: Life

 In 1949, Lattes returned as a professor and researcher with the Federal University of Rio de Janeiro and the Brazilian Center for Physical Research.
-After another brief stay in the United States (from 1955 to 1957), he returned to Brazil and accepted a position at his alma mater, the Department of Physics of the University of São Paulo.
+After another brief stay in the United States from 1955 to 1957, he returned to Brazil and accepted a position at his alma mater, the Department of Physics of the University of São Paulo.

-In 1967, Lattes accepted a position of full professor with the new "Gleb Wataghin" Institute of Physics at the State University of Campinas (Unicamp), which he helped to found.
-He became also the chairman of the Department of Cosmic Rays, Chronology, High Energies and Leptons.
-In 1969, he and his group discovered the mass of the so-called fireballs, a phenomenon induced by naturally occurring high-energy collisions, and which was detected by means of special lead-chamber nuclear emulsion plates invented by him, and placed at the Chacaltaya peak of the Bolivian Andes.
+In 1967, Lattes accepted a position of full professor with the new Institute of Physics "Gleb Wataghin" at the State University of Campinas (Unicamp), which he helped to found.
+He became the chairman of the Department of Cosmic Rays, Chronology, High Energies and Leptons.
+In 1969, he and his group discovered the mass of the so-called fireballs, a phenomenon induced by naturally occurring high-energy collisions, which was detected by means of special lead-chamber nuclear emulsion plates invented by him and placed at the Chacaltaya peak of the Bolivian Andes.

-Lattes retired in 1986, when he received from the Unicamp the titles of doctor honoris causa and professor emeritus.
-After retirement he continued to live in a house in the suburban area very near to the University's campus.
-He died of a heart attack on March 8, 2005 in Campinas, São Paulo.
+Lattes retired in 1986, when he received from Unicamp the title of doctor honoris causa and professor emeritus.
+After retirement he continued to live in a house in the suburban area close to the university's campus.
+He died of a heart attack on March 8, 2005, in Campinas, São Paulo.

 Legacy

-Lattes is one of the most distinguished and honored Brazilian physicists, and his work was fundamental for the development of atomic physics.
-He was also a great scientific leader of Brazilian Physics and was one of the main personalities behind the creation of the important Brazilian National Research Council (Conselho Nacional de Desenvolvimento Científico e Tecnológico).
-Due to his contribution in this process, the Brazilian national science data-base, Lattes Platform was named after him.
+Lattes is one of the most widely recognized and honored Brazilian physicists, and his work was fundamental for the development of atomic physics.
+He was considered one of the greatest scientific leaders of Brazilian Physics and was one of the main personalities behind the creation of the important Brazilian National Research Council (Conselho Nacional de Desenvolvimento Científico e Tecnológico).
+Due to his contribution in this process, the Brazilian national science database was named Lattes Platform after him.

-He figures as one of the few Brazilian scientists in the Encyclopædia Britannica.
-Although he was the main researcher and the first author of the historical Nature article describing the pion, Cecil Powell alone was awarded the Nobel Prize for Physics in 1950 for "his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method".
-The reason for this apparent neglect is that the Nobel Committee policy until 1960 was to give the award to the research group head, only.
+He is one of the few Brazilian scientists with an article in the Encyclopædia Britannica.
+Although he was the main researcher and the first author of the historical Nature article describing the pion, only Cecil Powell was awarded the Nobel Prize for Physics in 1950 for "his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method".
+The reason for this apparent neglect is that the Nobel Committee policy until 1960 was to give the award to the research group head only.
 He received the TWAS Prize in 1987.
-After his death UNICAMP decided to give his name to the central library.
+After his death Unicamp decided to give his name to its central library.

+On 11 July 2024, Google celebrated his 100th birthday with a Google doodle.